solarslurpi/mistbuddy-simple/docs/readme_install.md

-# 🍓📦 Installing MistBuddy-Lite on Raspberry Pi using Pipx and Git
+# 🍓📦 Installing mistbuddy-simple on Raspberry Pi using Pipx and Git

-This guide walks through installing the `mistbuddy-lite` application on a Raspberry Pi using `pipx` directly from its Git repository. `pipx` keeps the application isolated and makes updates easier.
+This guide walks through installing the `mistbuddy-simple` application on a Raspberry Pi using `pipx` directly from its Git repository. `pipx` keeps the application isolated and makes updates easier.

 ## 📝✅ Prerequisites

 1.  **Raspberry Pi with GrowBase Ecosystem:** A Raspberry Pi running Raspberry Pi OS (or similar).
-This guide assumes the Pi is part of a [`GrowBase` setup (solarslurpie/GrowBase)](https://github.com/solarslurpie/GrowBase). `MistBuddy-Lite` is designed to interact with the MQTT broker managed or used by `GrowBase`.
+This guide assumes the Pi is part of a [`GrowBase` setup (solarslurpie/GrowBase)](https://github.com/solarslurpie/GrowBase). `mistbuddy-simple` is designed to interact with the MQTT broker managed or used by `GrowBase`.
 Ensure `GrowBase` or at least its MQTT broker (like Mosquitto) is installed, running, and accessible on the network from this Pi.
 Network connectivity is essential.
 2.  **SSH Access:** You should be able to SSH into your Raspberry Pi as the `pi` user (or your standard user).
 All commands below assume you are logged in as `pi`.

 ## ⬆️🛠️ Step 1: Update System and Install